Hernando Planells: Early life and family

 Planells was born in Los Angeles to mother, Carmen Waga-Pangan from Cagayan de Oro, Philippines, and father, Hernando Sr. from Spain.
+Hernando has children, both currently in college, named Preston and Gabrielle.
+Preston is a Division 1 athlete at the University of Utah and Gabrielle is a musical theater major at Chico State.

 Coaching career

-Planells has one of the most diverse backgrounds in basketball in both coaching and player development.
-He has coached at every level including a stint with the Maine Red Claws from 2010-11 of the NBA Development League.
+Planells has a diverse background in basketball in both coaching and player development.
 Planells has also spoken at coaching clinics and conducts player development camps all over the United States and in countries such as Japan, Philippines, Australia, Switzerland and Taiwan.
 In 2011, he founded ELITE athlete training, which specialized in personal training and consulting services for athletes.
 Through his work with ELITE, he trained and assisted over 100 athletes reach their goal of gaining a college scholarship or playing professionally.

-From 2005-10, Planells served as a scout for Marty Blake, who is the Director of Scouting for the NBA.
+From 2005 to 2010, Planells served as a scout for Marty Blake, who is the Director of Scouting for the NBA.
 In his role as a scout, Planells put together scouting reports evaluating NBA prospects which were circulated to every NBA general manager and player personnel director.

 In 2008, Planells returned to the United States after serving as head coach of the Ryukyu Golden Kings, an expansion team that is a part of the BJ League (Basketball Japan).
-For the 2006-07 season, he served as the head basketball coach for The Hollywood Fame, a team that participated in the American Basketball Association (ABA).
+For the 2006–07 season, he served as the head basketball coach for The Hollywood Fame, a team that participated in the American Basketball Association (ABA).

 In 2005, Planells was named the first head coach of the Wyoming Golden Eagles out of the All-American Professional Basketball League.
 At that time, the 28-year-old was the youngest professional basketball coach in the country.

 In 2020, Planells was named head coach of the women's basketball team for William Jessup University.